carlogilmar/blog_posts/elixir_setup.md

 ## Credo

-Credo it's an [elixir dependency](https://github.com/rrrene/credo) for check code consistency.
-When you run Credo inside your project you will see: consistency issues, refactoring opportunities, warnings, improves in software design and code readability.
-This will help you to improve your code consistency, you can know more about in the [style guide](https://github.com/rrrene/elixir-style-guide) implemented in Credo.

-I consider that Credo must be in the starter setup because his recommendations are a good thing not only for have a standar code style, you can learn how to write better code: include `@moduledoc` in every module, set the correct spaces, don't missing `TODO` comments, etc.
+[Credo](https://github.com/rrrene/credo) it's an useful dependency focused on the code consistency.
+For have Credo inside your  project, you must add this `{:credo, "~> 1.2", only: [:dev, :test], runtime: false}` in your `mix.exs`.

+With `$ mix credo` you will have some advices and suggestions for refactor your code based on an [style guide](https://github.com/rrrene/elixir-style-guide).

-## Automate Credo
+## Automate Credo with Git Hooks

-I use to initialize a git repository in every software project.
-This allow me to take advantage of the [git hooks](https://www.google.com/search?q=git+hooks&oq=git+hooks&aqs=chrome..69i57j0l6j69i60.3675j0j1&sourceid=chrome&ie=UTF-8), I use to implement a `Pre Push Git Hook` with `Credo`, a shell script for run `mix credo` before to push the changes to the remote repository, if `Credo` have any issue, the push action will be rejected until there aren't any issue.
+Use [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) is a great way for automate some tasks using **git**.

+Writing a shell script as `pre push` hook allow us to run credo every time when you are pushing your commits to your remote repository and stop the operation if there are any issue to solve.

-For implement this, you'll need to have a file with this path `.git/hooks/pre-push` inside your `.git` directory
+Inside the mix project we need to create the file `.git/hooks/pre-push` with this content:

 ```
 #!/bin/sh